Holger Badstuber: 2010–12

-2013–15
+2013–16

 On 3 February 2013, Badstuber signed a contract extension with Bayern, keeping him at the club until 2017.

 Badstuber injured his anterior cruciate ligament against Borussia Dortmund on 1 December 2012 and re–injured it on 19 May 2013, missing the entire 2013–14 season.
 He had played in 18 matches up until the injury during the 2012–13 season.
 He returned to first–team training on 5 May 2014 and played in his first match since his injury on 18 July 2014 in a friendly match against FC Memmingen, which Bayern won 3–0.
 It had been 594 days since the injury.

 Badstuber began the 2014–15 season as a starting player in Bayern's first three Bundesliga fixtures.
 However, a thigh injury sustained against VfB Stuttgart on 13 September kept him out for the rest of the year.
 He returned to the starting line-up for an 8–0 defeat of Hamburger SV on 14 February 2015 and re-established himself as a first choice player in Pep Guardiola's Bayern team.
 On 11 March 2015, Badstuber scored a goal in the 63rd minute in a Champions League match against Shakhtar Donetsk in a 7–0 win.
 This was his first goal since December 2009 and also his first start in Champions League since 20 November 2012 against Valencia.
 It was announced on 23 April 2015 that Badstuber had ruptured his quadriceps muscle in a 6–1 Champions League quarter-final second leg win against Porto and was ruled out for the rest of the season.
 He finished the 2014–15 season with 16 appearances.
 He finished the 2015–16 season with nine appearances.

 Loan to Schalke

 On 10 January 2017, Badstuber joined Schalke 04 on loan until the end of the 2016–17 Bundesliga season.
-On the same day, it was confirmed by FC Bayern that Badstuber had signed a contract extension with the club lasting until 2018.
-In the first half of the season, Badstuber had made only one Bundesliga appearance, one DFB-Pokal appearance, and one Champions League appearance for Bayern.
+On the same day, it was reported that Badstuber had signed a contract extension with Bayern Munich lasting until 2018, although the club would refute this later.
+In the first half of the season, Badstuber had made only one Bundesliga appearance, one DFB-Pokal appearance, and one Champions League appearance for Bayern prior to the loan.

 Badstuber made his debut for the Königsblauen on 4 February 2017 against his parent club, playing 59 minutes as Bayern were held to a 1–1 draw in Munich.
 On 1 March 2017, Badstuber was sent off for two yellow card offences on his second return to the Allianz Arena as Schalke lost 3–0 to Bayern in the quarter-final of the DFB-Pokal.
+On 11 May 2017, Schalke announced they would not be signing Badstuber on a permanent deal after his loan.
+The following day, 12 May 2017, Bayern Munich released a statement claiming that they had not extended his contract and his time with the club would end at the conclusion of his loan spell.